 Without healthy data, all of those processes go awry.
 You can’t address the right customers, shorten sales cycles, or improve processes if the available data you’re basing your work on is inaccurate, uncontrolled, or out of date.
 Unhealthy data costs companies time and quality in their decision-making, which adds costs and can negatively affect revenue.
 As you scale up to using big data health of the data becomes increasingly important.
 It is critical for companies working with big data to institute health metrics.

 So how can you tell if your data is healthy?

 Measuring data health

-The health of your data depends on its quality.
-The Data Management Association of the UK defines six dimensions of data quality:
+Data quality is a major consideration for data health.
+The Data Management Association of the UK defines six dimensions for measuring data quality:

-Other analysts would include factors such as reasonability, accessibility, and integrity.
+At your organization, data health metrics may include additional factors such as reasonability and integrity.
 Whatever factors you include, the point is to be able to rely on your data to be useful across the enterprise.
 The higher you can rate your data across each of these dimensions, the healthier you can consider your data.

 Data health assessment

 Once you know what to measure, how do you go about assessing the well-being of your data?

 A holistic data health system relies on universal metrics of data quality.
 With standard metrics, evaluation of data’s trustworthiness and actionability becomes possible.
 As described above, it is not enough for those preparing corporate data to know that the data meets quality standards.
 End users can only truly trust their decisions when they have metrics proving data quality.